OPEN BURNING REGULATIONS

 - Open burning shall be constantly attended by an adult until fully extinguished.

-- This permit shall be on-site and in the possession of the person attending the fire during burning activities.
+- The permit issued shall be on-site and in the possession of the person attending the fire during burning activities.

-- Permit holder shall comply with additional requirements that are identified either in attached documents or listed below.
+- Permit holder shall comply with additional requirements that are identified in attached documents.

 - Fires that create or add to a hazardous situation shall be extinguished immediately.